CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

 ### `forward`
 !!! description "`FeeCollector.forward(_hook_inputs: DynArray[HookInput, MAX_HOOK_LEN], _receiver: address=msg.sender) -> uint256`"

     Function to transfer the target coin to the hooker address.
 This function can only be called during the `FORWARD` epoch.
 It charges a keeper fee on the entire balance of the forwarded coins and awards it to the caller.
-The function also calls the `push_target` function in the burner contract to transfer any remaining target coins back into the FeeCollector contract before forwarding the total balance to the hooker.
+The function also calls the `push_target` function of the burner contract to transfer any remaining target coins back into the `FeeCollector` contract before forwarding the total balance to the hooker.
 Additionally, the function calls the `duty_act` method of the hooker contract, applying any specified hooks and adjusting the fee accordingly.

     Returns: received keeper fee (`uint256`)